Fred VanVleet scores 24 points, Raptors beat Magic 113-97

 Forward Jonathan Isaac started for Orlando after missing the previous two games because of a sprained right ankle.
-Isaac splayed 33 minutes, scored 16 points and matched his career high with 13 rebounds.
+Isaac played 33 minutes, scored 16 points and matched his career high with 13 rebounds.

+”It was good to have him out there,” Clifford said ”Obviously he adds so much to our team.
+I thought he played well, did a good job.”

 Evan Fournier scored 21 points, Terrence Ross had 14 and Markelle Fultz added 12 for the Magic.
-They are 0-5 on the road.
+Orlando is 0-5 on the road.

+VanVleet scored 20 or more for the fifth time this season.
+He had five 20-point efforts in 64 games last season.

+”It’s definitely impressive what he’s been able to do,” Siakam said about VanVleet. ”He’s just playing at a very high level right now.”

 Toronto’s OG Anunoby left Monday’s win over Charlotte after he was hit in the right eye for the second time in eight days.
 Anunoby wore protective glasses to begin the game, but removed them midway through the first.
 He did not attempt a shot while wearing the glasses.